 Compliance & Ethics

-During a meeting, a client turned to me after explaining to his team that his role was the “gas” and as I, his compliance consultant, was the “break.”
-This presented a great opportunity to better explain the role of compliance and ethics and how a well-developed program should be viewed as "headlights," meant to illuminate and mitigate potential risks.
+During a meeting, a client turned to me after explaining to his team that his role was the “gas” and as I, his consultant, was the “break.”
+This presented a great opportunity to better explain the role of compliance and ethics and how a well-developed program should be viewed as "headlights," meant to illuminate and mitigate potential risks rather than merely the breaks.

 Business is exciting!
 Taking a concept, forming a strategy and bringing a service or product to market can be both daunting and rewarding.
 And along with that rewards are risks.
 No matter your industry, a critical component of operations, stability and growth is a well designed and integrated corporate compliance & ethics (C&E) program.